How To Survive Tech Layoffs: Before, During, And After They Happen

 You can even take it a step further and learn broader skills to help you understand your business better, along with your role, such as System Design.

-Or something we always recommend doing is skill stacking.
-Combining different skillsets.
+Or something we always recommend doing is skill stacking, which is where you combine different complimentary skillsets.

 • Programming + Marketing